statsmodels/statsmodels/scikits/statsmodels/docs/source/dev/git_notes.rst

 in your branch and push them to github and the pull request will be automatically updated.

 One last thing to note.
 If there has been a lot of work in upstream/master since you started your patch, you might want to rebase.
+However, you can probably get away with not rebasing if these changes are unrelated to the work you have done in the `shiny-new-feature` branch.
+If you can avoid it, then don't rebase.
+If you have to, try to do it once and when you are at the end of your changes.
 Read on for some notes on :ref:`merge-vs-rebase`.

 Advanced Topics
 ~~~~~~~~~~~~~~~